 They are found in India, China, Southeast Asia, Malaysia and Indonesia.

 They live in evergreen and wet deciduous forests.
+They especially like to nest in tall, emergent trees.

 They eat mostly fruit, but will also eat lizards, small mammals, and insects.
 They help spread forest seeds.